decker-edu/decker/resource/tutorial/03-header-deck.md

 - The meta configuration options shown here can also be included in any `*-meta.yaml` file located in the top level of the project directory.
 These options are then active per default for every slide deck but can be overwritten in a specific slide deck.

-- For example: `menu: true` is added to the `tutorial-meta.yaml` file.
+- For example: The `date` and `menu: true` are added to the `tutorial-meta.yaml` file.
 If the header of a specific presentation deck includes `menu: false` the menu is not shown in this presentation.

 # Example Header